-If you're visiting Spain in October, you're probably not going especially for Spain's beaches because the weather in Spain in October probably won't be conducive to getting a suntan.
-But have no fear—there's still plenty to do in Spain in October.
+If you're visiting Spain in October, you're probably not headed to Spain's beaches because the weather in Spain in October probably won't be conducive to getting a suntan.
+If you love sunny and warm, but not hot days, October might be the best time for you to visit.
+There's plenty to do both indoors and outdoors in Spain in October

 Many towns, especially on the Costa del Sol, have their annual feria (Spanish for "festival"), so expect street stalls selling food and drink as the locals party all day and night.

 This is also the season for film festivals in Spain.
-The Madrid bullfighting season also ends this month.
+The Madrid bullfighting season also to the end of this month.